pdiliberto/cloud-templates/GCP/failover.same-net.api.2nics.byol/README.md

 proxyProtocol | No | Enter the proxy protocol: http or https.

-An instance name for big-ip should be specified.
-If you want to use standard naming please use version 1.1 of this template
+An instance name for each big-ip instance can be specified.
+If you want to use standard naming please use version 1.1 of this template, or leave "default" as instanceName1.

 Parameter | Required | Description
 --- | --- | ---
-instanceName | Yes | Enter the BIG-IP instance name.
+instanceName1 | No | Enter the BIG-IP 1 instance name.
+It must not be a FQDN (project name will be added to hostname). instanceName2 | No | Enter the BIG-IP 2 instance name.
 It must not be a FQDN (project name will be added to hostname).

 ## Tested BIG-IP Versions